Avery – 00:01

 And so I’m creating this program.

 I’m also working with a nonprofit called Healing the Wound.

 I’m going to start running a support group for them.

 We’re actually doing a workshop on forgiveness in a couple of weeks too.

 So that’s going to be super exciting.

 So I’m sure people are listening to this being like, okay, I want to be involved in this.

 Ashlee – 13:00

-Sounds great, we’ll link to that in the show notes in the description as well.
+We’ll link to that in the show notes and the description as well.

 If you did enjoy this episode, I just ask that you share it with someone that you think might also benefit from listening to this podcast.